Gitoffthelawn/gummy/README.md

 # gummy

-X11 CLI screen manager.

-Allows automatic and manual brightness adjustment, via backlight (currently only for embedded displays) or gamma as a fallback.
+CLI screen manager for X11 that allows automatic and manual brightness/temperature adjustments, via backlight (currently only for embedded displays) and gamma.
 Multiple monitors are supported.

 Automatic screen brightness is based on screen contents.
 Possibly in the future I'll add support for ambient light sensors.

-It also allows automatic and manual temperature.

-Disclaimer: this app is still in early development!
+Disclaimer: this program is still in development!
 You are welcome and encouraged to submit bug reports, suggestions and pull requests.

-# Build
+## Installation

+DEB packages are provided in each new [release.](https://github.com/Fushko/gummy/releases) RPM packages to be added in the future.

+A reboot is required after the installation to ensure udev rules for backlight adjustments are loaded.

+## Building from source

 Requirements: